 Only one account is permitted per Social Security number, so claiming your account early is key.
 “People need to plant their flag, because someone could just sign up for you,” cybersecurity expert Brian Krebs, who runs the Krebs on Security website, told AARP in 2018.

-Krebs noted that in the Social Security identity theft cases he’s seen, the victims ultimately had to visit a Social Security office to resolve the problems.
+Krebs said that in Social Security identity theft cases he’s seen, the victims ultimately had to visit a Social Security office to resolve the problems.